Foolproof Lemon Aioli Recipe

 - Garlic: Use fresh garlic!
 It’s the backbone of aioli.

-- Lemon: Fresh lemon juice and lemon zest add bright acidity and tangy flavor.
+- Lemon: A double whammy of fresh lemon juice and lemon zest adds bright acidity and tang.

 - Salt: Fine sea salt or kosher salt, although fine grain salt will dissolve and incorporate best.

 Why not dress up the everyday food you go to the trouble of cooking at home?
-Even if it’s a plain and simple burger, topping for succulent baked salmon, a potato salad or a platter or roasted potatoes that you’re serving, a delicious sauce can be a game changer.
+Even if it’s a plain and simple burger, topping for succulent baked salmon, a baby potato salad with garlicky lemon aioli or a platter or crusty roasted potatoes that you’re serving, a delicious sauce can be a game changer.

-You can emulsify eggs, oil and acid by hand.
-It just takes a little bit more time and elbow grease.
+You can emulsify eggs, oil and acid by hand, but it does takes a bit more time and elbow grease.
 On the other hand, aioli made in the blender or immersion blender is just about foolproof.

 The sauce comes together in seconds and is especially light and lofty, which is why I prefer to make it that way, even over a food processor.